-I'm a lecturer in philosophy at the University of Cambridge.
+I'm an Associate Professor in Philosophy at the University of Cambridge.

 My core areas of research are philosophy of mind, epistemology, and philosophy of psychology.
 I also enjoy thinking and writing about philosophy of psychiatry.

 Some of my research is in philosophy of perception.
-I'm currently thinking about the ways in which visual experience extends through and develops over time.
-I'm also interested in perceptual uncertainty.
-I'd like to find ways of modeling perceptual experience that can accommodate the dynamism and uncertainty of our perceptual experience.
+I'm currently working on a paper that argues that visual objects are bundles of modal properties.
+In the past I've written about the ways in which visual experience extends through and develops over time, and about perceptual uncertainty.

 I like to do philosophy by talking to other people, so if you're working on any of those questions and want to discuss them, get in touch!